"What does S3 mean?"

 "Does S3 Balance® have a warranty and is maintenance required?"

 Warranty is 5 years parts and labor under normal usage.
-For maintenance, tighten all screws/bolts (including both wheels and all 4 feet) once per month.
+For maintenance, tighten all screws/bolts once per month and wipe down as needed.

 "What are the dimensions of an S3 Balance® device, what does it weigh and how does it store when not in use?"